ciaranfinn/distributed-file-system/README.md

 * `main`

 #### Docker
-* The database,caching services require docker to startup.
-Otherwise the I had issues within my resolver when trying to build docker images.
-In the end I exposed the ports on the db services, and then ran the other services locally.
+* The database, caching services require docker to startup.
+Otherwise I had issues within my resolver when trying to build docker images.
+In the end I exposed the ports on the db services, and ran the other services locally.

 #### Conclusion:
-> The project took a bit of a lul during the Christmas period as I dedicated some time to exam preparation.
-Another factor that slowed me down was the use of Haskell within the project.
-Though it is a great language, my lack of familiarity with some paradigms and types caused me great difficulty throughout.
+> The project took a bit of a lul during the christmas period as I dedicated time to exam preparation.
 The submitted work represents my best attempt at an implementation of a distributed file server.